specialworld83/cedy/README.md

 The plugins can run any command or scripts (`bash`, `python` etc.).
 In addtion to the system commands, `Cedy` provides an additional command, `run-as-root` to allow running commands (e.g.- `run-as-root touch /some/file/somewhere`) or scripts (e.g.- `run-as-root -s do-stuff.sh`) as root.

-Have a look at the existing plugins to know more about how to write plugins for `Fedy`.
+Have a look at the existing plugins to know more about how to write plugins for `Cedy`.

 ### Source code